CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab12-Gettingstarted.md

 2. **Incident Manager Agent**: An agent responsible for parsing and analyzing service log files, detecting issues, and recommending corrective actions.
 3. **DevOps Assistant Agent**: A supporting agent that executes corrective steps suggested by the Incident Manager and updates the service log accordingly.
 4. **Group Chat Orchestration**: A coordination mechanism that defines agent turn-taking rules and sets termination criteria for the conversation.
-5. **Updated Log File**: The output file reflecting both the analysis of detected issues and the corrective actions performed.
+5. **Updated Log File**: The output file reflects both the analysis of detected issues and the corrective actions performed.

 ## Architecture Diagram